 - All non-clinical areas outside the acute hospital buildings including:

 - Staff residences on all the acute hospital sites

 - Ronald McDonald House

 - Office blocks on all the acute hospital sites;

 - Cardigan House

-- Lakeside complex
+- Lakeside complex office block (Lakeside Hospital is a 2222 call)

 - Estates and Facilities buildings

 - PSA building

 - Postgraduate Centre, Llandough

 - Laboratory Services buildings, Llandough

 - Car parks within all hospital sites

 There is no Resuscitation team available for these areas therefore on induction staff need to be made aware of their emergency calling procedure.
+The Resuscitation Team may respond to 2222 call requests in these areas if the situation is a Cardiac/Respiratory arrest.
+Switchboard should notify the team.